tinkerbell/tinkerbell-docs/docs/setup/local-vagrant.md

 Next, define the template for the workflow.
 The template sets out tasks for the Worker to preform sequentially.
 This template contains a single task with a single action, which is to perform "hello-world".
-Just as in the [hello-world example](/workflows/hello-world-workflow), the "hello-world" image doesn't contain any instructions that the Worker will perform.
+Just as in the [hello-world example], the "hello-world" image doesn't contain any instructions that the Worker will perform.
 It is just a placeholder in the template so a workflow can be created and pushed to the Worker.

 ```